facebookarchive/WebDriverAgent/README.md

 XCTWebDriverAgent works by linking to `XCTest.framework` and calling the same APIs that are exposed through Apple's XCUITest framework.
 This approach allows to run tests on devices!

 ### Running XCTWebDriverAgent
-To play around with XCTWebDriverAgent you can simply start XCTUITestRunner tests in Xcode (with proper platform scheme selected `XCTStubAppIOS`, `XCTStubAppOSX` or `XCTStubAppTV`) or use xcodebuild:
+To play around with XCTWebDriverAgent you can simply start XCTUITestRunner tests in Xcode (with proper platform scheme selected `XCTStubAppIOS`, `XCTStubAppOSX` or `XCTStubAppTV`) or use xcodebuild:
 ```
 # Start iOS test runner